 RVX1,X2=trX1X1TX2X2TtrX1X1TX1X1TtrX2X2TX2X2T (5)

 Note that both X1 and X2 are here assumed to be column centred (see also description of GPA and MFA).
-The RV coefficient is a scalar that varies between 0 and 1.
-The higher the RV coefficient, the more similar are the object configurations in X1 and X2.
+The RV coefficient is a scalar that varies between 0 and , with 1 corresponding to exact equality.
 Important properties of the RV coefficient are scale and rotation invariance, which is very convenient when analysing data from projective mapping where two product configurations often have different orientation, centre and span of axes.
 In general, when computing the RV coefficient for two data matrices X1 and X2 the number of variables in each matrix may be different.
-In this study, the RV coefficient will be used for comparing consensus configurations with the same dimensions.
+In this study, the RV coefficient will be used for comparing consensus configurations with the same number of variables.

 Several studies report relatively high RV coefficient values for two data matrices (for instance RV > 0.75) suggesting that there are high levels of repeatability and reproducibility for their respective tasks (Lawless and Glatter, 2010, Kennedy 2010, Vidal et al., 2014).
 There is, however, an increasing awareness (Ares et al., 2014, Garbez et al., 2014) that one should be careful when interpreting RV values.
 This is because the value of the RV coefficient depends on the number of objects and variables in X1 and X2 (Smilde et al., 2009) and that it may be subject to a centring effect (Tomic et al., 2013).
 Another and equally important aspect is that the RV coefficient puts most emphasis on the first principal component.
-If the first component has a much larger explained variance than the second, an apparent similarity between X1 and X2 as measured by the RV can thus possibly be a result only of similarity along the first component (Ramsey et al., 1984).
+This can be seen clearly if each of the input matrices is substituted by its singular value decompositions as done in for instance Ramsey et al. (1984).The RV coefficient is namely a function of the singular values in such a way that it is clearly dominated by the largest ones.
+If for instance the first component has a much larger explained variance than the second, an apparent similarity between X1 and X2 as measured by the RV can thus possibly be a result only of similarity along the first component (Ramsey et al., 1984).

 2.8 Similarity ratio for projected individual data

 The main result from GPA and MFA is a consensus product configuration Fc where c represents either GPA or MFA.
 The validity of the consensus product configuration can in addition to the tools mentioned above be evaluated by measuring how well Fc represents each individual product configuration.
 This is basically done by “projecting” the individual configurations onto the subspace spanned by the corresponding loadings.
 For GPA this is done by applying the PCA transform (optional, see above) obtained for the consensus to the rotated and scaled data for each individual.
 The new individual scores acquired in this way may then be plotted together with the consensus.
 For MFA the individual scores from each block can be obtained by multiplying the individual napping data with the corresponding loadings (properly scaled, Abdi et al, 2013, see also Xlstat.
 Again, these can be plotted in the consensus space even though they essentially belong to individual/different subspaces.
-Here we propose to measure how well a particular individual is represented by the consensus, by computing the similarity ratio SRk,c:
+Here we propose to measure how well a particular individual is represented by the consensus, by computing the similarity ratio SRk,c: Nevne Leanie.

 SRk,c=Fc-Fk,cFc (6)